 A £50m investment was approved by Lincolnshire County Council for SEND provision some time ago.
 Click icon for summary.
-It contains a link to a strategy document.
-Planned school changes, with dates, are set out in the table right at the bottom.
+The council is working with Lincolnshire Parent Carer Forum to develop a new strategy for special education. new

 County news reported construction getting underway in Dec 2020.

 Children with special educational needs and disabilities are increasingly being failed by the system designed to support them, the Local Government and Social Care Ombudsman has found.
 The Ombudsman is now upholding nearly 87% of Education, Health and Care (EHC) plan cases.
 Click icon for full article.

 Following a report showing an insufficient number of educational psychologists, £30 million extra for training has been announced.
 Click icon to read about it.